Ewing Kauffman: Kansas City Royals

 After thirteen years in Kansas City, the Athletics moved to Oakland following the 1967 season.
-Inspired by his wife, who told him it would be a new frontier that would be good for him, Kauffman joined the forefront for the push for a expansion team in Kansas City, Missouri.
+Inspired by his wife, who told him it would be a new frontier that would be good for him, Kauffman joined the forefront for the push for an expansion team in Kansas City, Missouri.
 On January 11, 1968, he was announced as owner of the new team, soon christened as the Kansas City Royals, bringing major league baseball back to the city for the 1969 season.
 He hired Cedric Tallis as the first general manager for the team, as he liked what he saw from Tallis when he was an executive of the Los Angeles Angels during their process of becoming a team in 1961.
 Described by one historian as "too far too ahead of his time" in terms of his management style in innovations, he strived to have the finest organization in baseball, setting a goal for a pennant in five years.
 Seeing the need to develop players into athletes, he established the Kansas City Royals Baseball Academy in 1971, although it closed three years later due to costs, much to the subsequent regret of Kauffman.
 He entertained the notions of Earnshaw Cook, an early researcher and proponent of sabermetrics.
 On April 10, 1973, Royals Stadium opened, and it would host the 1973 Major League Baseball All-Star Game a few months later; the stadium features included a privately funded fountain system that was among the largest in the world.
 While the Royals did not win a pennant in their fifth season, they won their first division title in 1976 before finally breaking through with a pennant in 1980.
 Five years later, the Royals won the Series, although it was their last playoff appearance under Kauffman as owner.
-They reached the postseason seven times in 24 full seasons (1969-1992) with Kauffman as an owner.
+They reached the postseason seven times in 24 full seasons (1969–1992) with Kauffman as an owner.